 Holcomb Behavioral Health Systems is a leader in providing services and supports for people with mental health, substance abuse, and developmental disabilities.
 The Delaware County Holcomb Prevention department is located in Media, PA.
 Holcomb has been providing evidence-based prevention programs for youth and parents in Delaware County since 1997.

 Starting in 2010, Holcomb began providing similar services for Chester County.

 Click here to view the Chester County Prevention website!

-“Parents Who Host, Lose The Most: Don’t be a party to teenage drinking” is a registered trademark of Drug Free Action Alliance.
-This project is coordinated by Holcomb Behavioral Health Systems through funding from the Delaware County Office of Behavioral Health, Division of Drug and Alcohol, and the Pennsylvania Liquor Control Board.
+Lock Your Meds is a registered trademark of Drug Free Action Alliance.
+This project is coordinated by Holcomb Behavioral Health Systems through funding from the Delaware County Office of Behavioral Health, Division of Drug and Alcohol.